strimzi/proposals/073-improve-handling-of-CA-renewals-and-replacements-in-client-based-operands.md

    This last rolling update does not impact operands such as Kafka Connect.
 7. The removal of `ca-<timestamp>.crt` from the Secret will cause rolling update of the client-based operand (e.g. Connect).
    This rolling update will remove the trust to the old CA from the operand as well.
+   This is an additional rolling update that happens when the new API is used.

 ### Examples